 Plenty of choices when you travel to work by bike

-There are lots of choices of bikes out there for UK contractors if you decide to start to travelling to work by bike.
-This is in terms of the types of bikes that are available to buy today.
+When you consider purchasing a bike for contractor purposes, what are the best cycle to work bikes?
+Basically, there are lots of choices out there for UK contractors if you decide to start to travelling to work by bike.
+Indeed, this is in terms of the types of bikes that are available to buy on the market today.
 When you investigate the best bike to go to work in you can look into different types of bikes.
 These could include road bikes, mountain bikes, cargo bikes, hybrid bikes, and `normal’ bicycles.
 Your local cycle store will have all of the details.

 When a worker starts cycle commuting, travel to their work can include a permanent workplace.
 HMRC’s rules on what makes up a work journey are quite favourable when using the provision of tax-free bicycles.
 This is when we compare it to contractors’ usual travel rules.

 As mentioned, if you purchase a bicycle for your company, there is plenty of choices.
 While on the road, you can use hand signals when required.
-It is important to note that this will help other road users know which direction you are going.
+It is important to bear in mind that this will help other road users know which direction you are going.

 Also, bike lights help you see the road when it is dark.
 They also help other road users, as well as pedestrians, see you.
 Generally, you can use white front and rear red lights on your bike at night.
 However, the legal requirements are a little more complicated regarding front and rear lights, which you should read up on before using a bicycle on the road.